InformaticsMatters/nextflow-pcluster/README.md

 >   Allow 10 to 15 minutes for cluster formation to finish

 ## Mounting a pre-configured EFS on the bastion
-Assuming you've created a suitable EFS you can mount it on the bastion with the following commands, replacing `???` with values relevant to you: -
+Assuming you've created a suitable EFS (see Amazon's [Creating EFS] documentation) you can mount it on the bastion with the following commands, replacing `???` with values relevant to you: -

     $ sudo yum install -y amazon-efs-utils
     $ sudo yum -y install nfs-utils